Thinkersbluff/dgus-reloaded_klipper/README.md

 ## Is There Another Way to Re-Activate My Stock CR6 Display on Klipper?

 If figuring out how to install and configure your system to work with this firmware is too difficult for you, but you still want a way to reuse your stock CR6 DWIN display, you may prefer trying [this alternative approach](https://github.com/Thinkersbluff/Klipper-dgus_CR6), which uses a separate serial interface to the display and the Moonraker API.
-I only have the bandwidth to focus on this project or that one, but it is in my mind to try to develop a single DWIN_SET app that is compatible with either serial interface solution, if such a thing is possible.
+I only have the bandwidth to focus on this project or that one, but it is in my mind to try to someday develop a single DWIN_SET app that is compatible with either serial interface solution, if such a thing is desireable and possible.

 ## Recommended References
 To learn more about Klipper3d.org and about the DGUS-RELOADED project, you are strongly encouraged to follow these links: